ad0nis/ntlm_relay_gat/README.md

 ## Usage

-To use NTLM Relay Gat, execute the script with the desired options.
+To use NTLM Relay Gat, make sure you've got relayed sessions in `ntlmrelayx.py`'s `socks` command output and that you have proxychains configured to use `ntlmrelayx.py`'s proxy, and then execute the script with the desired options.
 Here are some examples of how to run NTLM Relay Gat:

 ```bash
 # List available SMB shares using 10 threads